alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 I recommend simply using **protected_attributes** when upgrading applications that use `attr_accessible`, and continuing to use `attr_accessible` for mass-assignment protection.
-While at the end of the day, it is your decision as an engineer, I think in many cases it will be both high risk and low reward to attempt to transition a sizable application from one paradigm to the other at this time.
+At the end of the day, it is your decision as an engineer, but I think in many cases it will be both high risk and low reward to attempt to transition a sizable application from one paradigm to the other at this time.

-New applications, however, should use **strong_parameters** and controller-enforced mass-assignment protection as this appears to be the convention going forward.
+New applications, however, should use **strong_parameters** and controller-enforced mass-assignment protection, as this appears to be the convention going forward.

 #### Use in Rails 3.2